SEE ALL OUR PICKLE RECIPES HERE.

 3. As you would expect, cleanliness is essential.
 All tools, jars and lids must be sterilized in a boiling water bath.
 Sealed jars of pickles should be processed in a boiling water bath.
 Time of processing varies by product, pickling procedure and altitude, but most of our pickle recipes use 10-20 minutes processing.

 4. Discard any food that is soft, mushy or has a foul odor.
-Any spoiled food can make you sick (not just pickles) and in some cases, can be fatal.
+Any spoiled food can make you sick (not just pickles).
 You should not have a problem if you follow proper canning practices.
 READ MORE...

 All our pickle recipes have been tested, but your results will depend on your own cooking skills and ability to follow accepted food preserving procedures.